nirekin/GoDiff/README.md

 # GoDiff

-Simple tools to track changes ( modification and insertion ) between to versions of a content.
+Simple tool to track changes ( modification and insertion ) between to versions of a content.

 ## Usage